GNOME/pango/docs/pango_markup.md

 font_variant
 variant
-: One of 'normal' or 'smallcaps'.
+: One of 'normal', 'small-caps', 'all-small-caps', 'petite-caps', 'all-petite-caps', 'unicase', 'title-caps'.
+Values other than 'normal' and 'small-caps' are available since 1.50.

 font_stretch
 stretch